Iandenh/playup/README.md

  Type: string
  Default: `'alpha'`

  Specify track for this release.
-Can be alpha, beta, production or rollout.
+Can be internal, alpha, beta, production or rollout.

 ##### recentChanges